 Parma Family Itinerary – 2 nights

-On Day 3 of their family Italy trip they took a water taxi back to Piazzale Roma to rent a car and drive the 2.5 hour drive to Agriturismo Antica Corte Pallavicino in Parma.
+On Day 3 of their family Italy trip they had Prontopia meet them at their hotel again and took a water taxi back to Piazzale Roma to rent a car and drive the 2.5 hour drive to Agriturismo Antica Corte Pallavicino in Parma.
 The hotel was a true regional experience, in a 14th-century fortified castello on a working dairy farm with a Michellin star-rated restaurant and views of the Po River, along with their own vineyard, vegetable garden, orchards, and salumi production.
 On their first day in Parma, they visited the Ferrari Museum and took a Test Drive, taking home the fun video the museum offers from the test drive as a cool souvenir!
 Day 4 was spent relaxing and enjoying the legendary cuisine of Parma with Italian relatives.

 Florence Family Itinerary – 3 nights

 After their stay in Parma, they drove to Florence, dropping the rental car off at the Hertz desk at via Borgo Ognissanti near the Santa Maria Novella train station, and took a taxi to their holiday apartment at Palazzo Belfiore, an apartment hotel in a historic Renaissance palazzo in the Oltrarno neighborhood of Florence, where they rented the historic frescoed apartment Clarice.
 The local welcome by the owners of Palazzo Belfiore meant they were greeted by great dining tips in the neighborhood, and assistance with dinner reservations.
 The first night they ate a fabulous meal around the corner at Osteria Toscanella, and then gelato in the tiny local gelateria in Piazza della Passera.